By Jonathan McCambridge and Rebecca Black, PA

 This is a time for inclusion, dialogue and engagement.
 There is serious and urgent work to be done.
 This is a time for mature and civil politics.
 There’s no room for bad faith and petulance from the British government.

 — Michelle O’Neill (@moneillsf) January 11, 2023

 “But rather than having that kind of meeting, a kind of British Tory petulance has emerged.
 I think that is a terrible shame.”

-Sinn Féin Stormont leader Michelle O’Neill in a tweet accused the British Government of “bad faith”.
+In a tweet, Sinn Féin Stormont leader Michelle O’Neill accused the British Government of “bad faith”.

-“The leader of Sinn Féin in the Assembly (Michelle O’Neill) was invited and remains invited.
+“The leader of Sinn Fein in the Assembly (Michelle O’Neill) was invited and remains invited.

-“Her attendance is a matter for Sinn Féin but she was not excluded.”
+“Her attendance is a matter for Sinn Fein but she was not excluded.”

-He said: “That is a matter between the Northern Ireland Office and Sinn Féin.
+He said: “That is a matter between the Northern Ireland Office and Sinn Fein.